 Dear A Real Pain in the Butt,

-Another approach might be to experiment with your eating plan — perhaps increase your salt (pretzels, olives, nuts, salami), potassium (bananas, oatmeal, potatoes), and calcium (milk, yogurt, fortified orange juice) intake to see if you notice any changes.
-Also try to stay hydrated.
-Drink plenty of water, especially in the hours leading up to a workout.
+Moreover, it's interesting that your nighttime calf cramps disappeared when you introduced a sports drink as a post-workout strategy.
+Perhaps that means you’re dehydrated or have an electrolyte imbalance, particularly an imbalance of sodium, potassium, or calcium.
+These imbalances can be due to excessive sweating, persistent vomiting or diarrhea, diet, or prescribed medications such as diuretics.
+One approach to address this might be to experiment with your eating plan — perhaps increase your salt (pretzels, olives, nuts, salami), potassium (bananas, oatmeal, potatoes), and calcium (milk, yogurt, fortified orange juice) intake to see if you notice any changes.
+In addition, aiming to stay hydrated is wise.
+Drinking plenty of water throughout the day, and especially in the hours leading up to a workout, may help reduce cramping.
 An easy way to check hydration is to notice the color of your urine.
 Clear, light urine reveals a more hydrated body than dark, orange urine.

 If these suggestions don't work, your condition gets worse, or it's severe enough to interfere with your daily life, it's probably time to consult your health care provider.

 Here's to putting your booty pains "behind" you!